ranibb/Books-App-with-Angular/README.md

 ## Extending the BooksApp! by two angular modules; the Forms module and the HttpClient

 (Angular Forms Module and Two-Way Binding) First, we add a search box on top of the book list and implement some logic to search books for a specific author.
-Then we include the forms module which contains the attribute directive ngModule.
-With ngModule we can implement Two-Way data binding, synchronizing the input value in the search box with a property in the component class.
+Then we include the forms module which contains the attribute directive ngModel.
+With ngModel we can implement Two-Way data binding, synchronizing the input value in the search box with a property in the component class.

 (Client-Server Communication) Next, we are going to request books data from Google’s book API using Angular's HttpClient.
 To retrieve the data asynchronously we use TypeScript promises.